The Future of Grocery Retail: How to Become Omni-Channel Grocery Champions

 How we grocery shop and what we grocery shop for has changed, and I think the pace of change will continue.
 We’ll see modern, healthier food.
 We’ll witness growth in fresh food and in pick up.
 Consumers are getting more thoughtful about healthier eating, especially younger consumers.
 There was a phase where consumers went through: ‘All I want is convenience in my food’ which led to a lot of highly processed food.
 Now I think they want convenience in how they shop, not in what they are eating.

-What do you think should be the top 3 inventory planning strategies for grocery retailers who want to become the Omni-Grocery Champions of tomorrow?
+What do you think should be the top 3 inventory planning strategies for grocery retailers who want to become the omni-channel grocery champions of tomorrow?

 1. Align metrics with company strategy and goals.